xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 ![Split vs None Split](/posts/dactyl_manuform/split.png)

 This makes it possible to position each keyboard half where it feels most comfortable.
-The idea is to place the halves about shoulder width apart to allow for an open *shoulder and back position*.
-This also promotes a more *natural wrist position*, since you no longer need to bend your wrists outward.
+The ideal is to place the halves about shoulder width apart to allow for an open *shoulder and back position*.
+This also promotes a more *natural wrist position*, since you no longer need to bend your wrists inwards.

 This is generally understood as the biggest selling point of a split keyboard.